decorative

 Join our team of dedicated and active volunteers supporting Community Control Over Police Surveillance (CCOPS), an ordinance that strengthens transparency and accountability by ensuring that our communities have a voice in if and how surveillance tools are deployed.

-Protect Our Privacy: Community Control over Police Surveillance in Atlanta calls for transparency and oversight of law enforcement’s purchase and use of surveillance technologies.
+Protect Our Privacy: Community Control Over Police Surveillance in Atlanta calls for increased transparency, oversight, and accountability around law enforcement’s purchase and use of surveillance technologies.

 Surveillance Technology in Atlanta